Knowledge base

 How to delete a user

-If a user leaves your company or team, several options are available to you as an administrator.
+If a user leaves your company or your team, several options are available to you as an administrator.
 You can choose to…

 - … completely delete the user and their files.